 In order to demonstrate the capability of our proposed beamformer for interference suppression, five scenarios have been constructed.
 The first scenario named Convergence Characteristics is the initial stage to evaluate operation of the proposal beamformer.
 This has been achieved by investigating the convergence rate of the fitness function on BA (section 4.1).
 The second scenario is about compensation of mutual coupling in the case of Dolph-Chebyshev array pattern.
-The third to fifth scenarios, which are Pattern with Single Null, Pattern with Multiple Nulls, and Pattern with Broad Null, are used for the proposal (Section 4.2 - 4.4) in the presence of mutual coupling.
+The third to fifth scenarios, which are Pattern with Single Null, Pattern with Multiple Nulls, and Pattern with Broad Null, are used for the purpose of investigating the ability of null-steering of the proposal (Section 4.2 - 4.4) in the presence of mutual coupling.